What Estate Planning Documents Do I Need? A Checklist

 Many people mistakenly believe that having an estate plan simply means drafting a will or a trust.
 However, comprehensive estate planning involves much more to ensure that all your assets are transferred seamlessly to your heirs upon your death.
 At Lawvex, we specialize in crafting thorough estate plans that go beyond the basics, incorporating a variety of essential documents and provisions to protect your assets and loved ones.

-The Essentials of Estate Planning
+The Mistake of Not Planning at All

 A successful estate plan includes not only a will or trust but also several other critical documents and provisions.
 These components are designed to manage your assets and affairs both during your lifetime and after your death.
 Here are the key documents every estate plan should include: